temperlang/temperlang-blog/posts/generically-speaking.md

 2. We talked about taking an order as a parameter when the natural order is not desired.
 What if you want the least string in a case-insensitive comparison?
 Different languages support that in different ways.
 3. The `>` performs some *type-specific* comparison.
 It is this generic function's *type-gnostic* kernel embedded deep within a generic, *type-agnostic* framework.

-The next few sections will look at common features[^models-of-generics] of programming languages and how they might be used to implement this function and the pros and cons of trying to translate generic functions using those features.
+The next few sections will look at common features[^models-of-generics] of programming languages, and how they might be used to implement this function and the pros and cons of trying to translate generic functions using those features.

-Afterwards, this article details Temper's goals for type genericity, outlines the approach Temper uses and gives examples of how this will translate in languages that are representative of the groups discussed.
+Afterwards, this article details Temper's goals for type genericity, outlines the approach Temper uses and gives examples of how this will translate to languages that are representative of the groups discussed.

 [^models-of-generics]: "[Models of Generics and Metaprogramming: Go, Rust, Swift, D and More]"(https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/)